input-output-hk/marlowe/response-to-audit-report.md

 >
 > The `allAccountsPositive` function is defined differently in the specification and in the Isabelle code, although both definitions show the same behavior.
 These definitions need to be consolidated.

-The definition in the specification is the exported haskell code of the Isabelle code.
+The definition in the specification is the exported Haskell code of the Isabelle code.
 This is a limitation that Isabelle has when importing code from other theories.
 A possible solution is to change the Accounts positive theory to be literal programming.

 ### 2.2.25 Misleading or incorrect formula for contract not holding funds *(Severity: Low)*